thoilemba/javascript-typescript-practice/javascript/data-types/DataTypes.md

 6. ***Symbol:*** Introduced in ECMAScript 6 (ES6), symbols are unique and immutable data types, often used to create unique identifiers.
 7. ***BigInt***: It is used to store large integers.
 It is created by appending `n` to the end of an integer.
 It represents integers of arbitrary size, so it doesn't have a specific range limit.

+Javascript is a dynamically-typed language which means that the type of the variable can be changed even after it is declared.
+In statically-typed language, we cannot changed the type of variable once it is declared.

 Reference:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures